granthughes1999/cellfinder_brainrender/README.md

 # cellfinder_brainrender
-this repository is designed to work with light-sheet images. specifaclly GFP-labled-cells as a result of DBS prefromed on Cal-light mice, and tdTomato-labled-cells used as a control
+This repository is designed to work with light-sheet images.
+Specifaclly GFP-labled-cells as a result of DBS prefromed on Cal-light mice, and tdTomato-labled-cells used as a control.
-Note you may need to retrain the cellfinder network before procceding to the analysis, you can/should verify correct cell labling using napari if the labled cells and non-labled cells appear incorrectly labled, please check out my napari repository
+Note you may need to retrain the cellfinder network before procceding to the analysis.
+You can/should verify correct cell labling using napari .
+Please check out my napari repository for how to accomplish network retraining.

 # Step 1